JezSw/nekRS/doc/source/glossary.rst

       A higher-level programming model for :term:`GPU`'s and other accelerators maintained by the Khronos Group

     UIUC
-      The University of Illinois at Urbana-Champaign
+      The University of Illinois Urbana-Champaign